 Due to the higher incoming volume, many journalists do not respond to emails nor communicate their desire to write.
 In order not to take this as a personal insult, track the opening of messages.
 Modern tools allow you to find out when and where the letter was opened, from which device (on the go from a mobile or from a stationary computer), whether attachments were downloaded, or whether links in the letter were clicked.
 After evaluating the behavior of a journalist, you can write the follow-up, knowing what actions the journalist took with the letter, and which parts of it turned out to be really interesting.

-Don’t underestimate real life meetings
+Don’t underestimate real-life meetings

 Meetings at events should be scheduled in advance.
 Find out if the journalist is going to the event and invite them to meet up.
 Do not expect to accidentally stumble upon the editor-in-chief of a world famous publication in the corridor and immediately make friends with them forever.
 In relations with the media, as in any harmonious relationship, common interests and mutually beneficial cooperation are important.

-Study the biography of a journalist, find out what they are interested in.
+Study the biography of a journalist, and find out what they are interested in.
 This will make it easier for you to keep up the conversation at a meeting and not have to start casual small talk with a pitch.
 By the way, what certainly shouldn’t be done is to start pitching from the first minute of the meeting.
 Remember that journalists are also looking for quality news and newsworthy events, so cooperation can be productive and mutually beneficial.

 Leverage Social media

-The perception of finance brands around social media has evolved since then, largely because of FinTech startups
+The perception of finance brands around social media has evolved since then, largely because of FinTech startups.

 You should be where your audience is; that is, both the media you are trying to pitch to and the target audience you are trying to attract.
 So make sure active social media marketing is on the top of your marketing agenda.